EswaraRohan/Bounce-Arcade/README.md

 # Break-it

 ## Overview
-**Bounce Arcade** is an interactive arcade-style game built with JavaScript.
+**Bounce Arcade** is an interactive arcade-style game built with Python.
 The game involves bouncing a ball off paddles and obstacles while trying to achieve the highest possible score.

 ## Features
 - Simple and engaging arcade gameplay